Triangulation of refined families: Construction of finite slope subspaces

-\begin{remark} Our finite slope subspace $X_{fs}$ coincides with Kisin's constructed in \cite[\S5]{Ki03}.
-In fact, as noted in Remark \ref{rem:fs-artinian}, to characterize our finite slope subspaces, it suffices to test only $\Q$-artinian algebras $R$ in Definition \ref{def:fs-space}(2).
-By the argument in \cite[(5.8)]{Ki03}, the same holds for Kisin's finite slope subspaces.
-For such $R$, we have
+\begin{remark} Our finite slope subspace $X_{fs}$ coincides with Nakamura's generalization of Kisin's finite slope subspace \cite{N11}.
+In fact, as noted in Remark \ref{rem:fs-artinian}, to characterize our finite slope subspaces, it suffices to test only finite $\Q$-algebras $R$ in Definition \ref{def:fs-space}(2).
+By the argument in \cite[(5.8)]{Ki03}, the same thing holds for Nakamura's finite slope subspaces as well.
+For such $R$, we have the comparisons